The Grouparoo Blog

 See all of Evan Tahler's posts.

-Evan is the CTO and co-founder of Grouparoo, a new company building tools that empower marketers to do their best work.
+Evan is the CTO and co-founder of Grouparoo, an open source data framework that easily connects your data to business tools.
 Evan is an open-source innovator, and frequent speaker at software development conferences focusing on Product Management, Node.JS, Rails, and databases.

 Learn more about Evan @ https://www.evantahler.com